haskavg/TMW_Bot/README.md

 ### Acknowledgements
-This project may (or may not) include code from the following open-source projects:
+This bot is based on the following project (mostly used as a feature reference without or minimal direct code reuse):

 - **DJT-Discord Bot** - Unlicensed (Corresponding code in this project is licensed under the GPL-3.0 license).
   - Original source: [https://github.com/friedrich-de/DJT-Discord-Bot](https://github.com/friedrich-de/DJT-Discord-Bot)